hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

        />
 2. A variable to generate the access token for the API authentication:

    HPE Compute Ops Management REST API uses the OAuth 2.0 authentication based on the client credential, which generates a limited lifetime access token.
-So the variable must be created using:
+So, the variable must be created using:

    * Name: **session**
    * Data source: **Infinity-COM**